A WOMAN'S PLACE

 Learn More About Dynamic of Abuse

-Alcohol, drug use, poverty, &/or some other external factor cause domestic violence.
+Alcohol, drug use, poverty, and/or some other external factor cause domestic violence.

 These facts intensify existing domestic violence situations.